This guidance is for receptions, events, concerts, auctions, theaters, trade shows, and other indoor venues.

 - Provide guidance and encouragement on maintaining 6 feet of physical distancing.

-- Unvaccinated people are strongly encouraged to wear masks indoors.
+- Employees are strongly encouraged to wear masks indoors.
 Venues may require mask-wearing.
 Masks are required for unvaccinated people in certain settings, including schools, under the statewide mask order.
 For more information, consult CDPHE’s guidance for wearing masks.

 - Require frequent handwashing upon arrival, departure and throughout the day.